"And as you wish that others would do to you, do so to them."

 A suggested daily timetable would be as follows:

 Session 4: 1.15 - 2.30 - Foundation Subject (eg. RE / music / PE).

 At least one member of staff will be available to support learning via the year group email and answer or respond to comments on assignments (on google classroom).

 Please remember the importance of English and maths skills and the need for children to practise these key skills daily.
 Other subjects are added as these are what the children would be doing in school.

-In addition to our provision on Google Classroom, we are now utilising the Google Meets feature.
+At the discretion of school leaders, in the unlikely event of a class or whole school closure (e.g. snow closure) we would endeavour to continue to offer remote learning and, where possible, provide live teaching through the Google Meet feature on Google Classroom.
 Children will be invited to join regular Google Meetings with a member of staff and their peers.
 The focus of these meetings will be dependent on your child's year group.
 Look on your child's Google Classroom page for more information about the schedule for Google Meetings in this instance.
 We will ensure that the details are published in advance.
 If a Google Meeting takes place, tasks will continue to be set for children who could not attend.

 We understand that every personal, home circumstance is different and how you manage learning during the day and, indeed which lessons are covered, will be different.
 It may be that families feel that not all lessons can be covered each day, in which case we would suggest that English and maths are prioritised.

 Please do not worry if your child becomes stuck and you cannot explain it to them.
 All children find elements of learning challenging at times.
 Please do not hesitate to contact your child’s year group team via the year group email address if you do have a question or concern.
 If you need paper copies of the worksheets and resources please do not hesitate to request these.
 Alternatively, your child could do their work on paper or in a notebook.